BuiltonDev/javascript-sdk/README.md

 ###### Example: Creation of a Product object with no parameter
 **`product()`**

 Create an empty product.
-It is useful if you want to `create`, or `login` a user or get all the users with the `getAll` method.
+It is useful if you want to `create`, or get all the products with the `getAll` method.

 ```js
 // Example: Construct a product without any parameter.